jamespo/passinga/README.md

 ### stdin mode ###

-This can be used in a one-liner to push the status of standard Icinga checks.
+This can be used to push the status of standard Icinga checks.

+    PINGSTATUS=$(mktemp)
-    check_ping -H 2.2.2.2 -w 80,90% -c 90,100% | tee | passinga.py --mode stdin -s ${PIPESTATUS[0]} -n Ping
+    check_ping -H 2.2.2.2 -w 80,90% -c 90,100% > $PINGSTATUS
+    cat $PINGSTATUS | passinga.py --mode stdin -s $? -n Ping rm $PINGSTATUS

-(Intermediate tee step required to correctly capture returncode).
+Intermediate step required to capture $?

-stdin mode with PIPESTATUS special variable only works in Bash (or zsh with changes), you will need to specify shell in Debian/Ubuntu crontab as that defaults to dash ( https://wiki.ubuntu.com/DashAsBinSh#A.24PIPESTATUS ).

 ### ansible mode ###